-The doors open at 7:00 pm, and we usually have a beginning-level dance lesson at 7:30.
+The doors open at 7 pm (unless there's no lesson and then we open at 7:30).
+We we usually offer a beginning-level dance lesson at 7:30.
 Most of the time Andy Hebert is our dance instructor.

 Come alone or bring a partner (or better yet, a group of friends).
 We'll be playing a mixture of danceable classic rock, country, contemporary music, swing, and requests.
 We cater to a variety of dance styles, including "shake your booty" and the high school sway...so don't worry if you don't know any particular partner dances or line dances.